pratyakshm/WinRice/README.md

 ## List of tasks
 This section contains the list of tasks that CleanWin performs.
 They're grouped in the following categories:
-`💡 Tap on the sub-category names to expand or collapse them.`
+`💡 Tap on the sub-category names to expand or collapse then`
 ### Apps & Features
 <details>
   <summary>Apps</summary>